vjayaman/CohortDevelopment/README.md

-Install packrat and shiny packages, then run "install\_dependencies.R".
+Install "packrat", "devtools", and "shiny" packages in R, then run "install\_dependencies.R".
 Should be able to run the app after that.